Numigi/odoo-timesheet-addons/payroll_preparation/README.rst

 Context
 -------
-By preparation of payroll, we meen the gathering of relevant data to process a payslip.
+By preparation of payroll, we mean the gathering of relevant data to process a payslip.
 It is a very distinct process from the actual computing of payroll.

 Many companies outsource the production of their payslips.